Altua/docs/policies/data-management-policy.md

 Public data does not require special protection or handling controls and may be freely distributed.

+## Product data collection

+Grunt AS is committed to protecting the privacy of users of its software products.
+Only the minimum amount of data needed to diagnose problems and improve the software is collected.

+When collecting data, Grunt AS tracks what actions users perform, never what users are working on.

+Grunt AS does not gather information that could reveal the content of user files, including:

+- File names
+- File paths
+- Text
+- Numbers
+- Data contained in files
+- External data sources

+Usage tracking is strictly limited to which actions are performed and how often.

+### License validation

+When users use Grunt software, the following data is sent to validate the license:

+- A hardware identifier to identify the computer
+- The email address used as the license key

+### Metrics tracking

+The metrics tracking system focuses only on actions performed in the software.
+This allows Grunt AS to understand how the software is used and improve the product without collecting any information about the content of user work.

 ## Data retention

 Grunt AS retains data only as long as needed for business use or to meet regulatory or contractual requirements.